 Vinh Khanh snail street

 Snail dishes are a specialty of Ho Chi Minh City.
-Anywhere in the city, you can see snail shops.
+Throughout the city, you can find snail shops.
 And if you’re a “fanatic” of snail dishes, Vinh Khanh would be the best area to come and experience.
-The buzzing street of local seafood and freshwater snails is located in District 4 – close to District 1.
-While other snail shops only open at night, these snail shops on this street start operating in the early afternoon until midnight, crowded with customers.
+The buzzing street of local seafood and freshwater snails is located in Khanh Hoi Ward, close to Ben Thanh Ward.
+While other snail shops open only at night, the ones on this street operate from early afternoon through midnight and are crowded with customers.

 You might be surprised at the range of snail options available from these shops.
-Unlike Hanoi snails, which often have a typical cooking style of steaming lemongrass and dipping in chili fish sauce, snails in Ho Chi Minh City are prepared in a variety of ways, from salted egg sauce, to stir-frying tamarind, grilled with chili salt, and stir-fried with satay.
-Snail dishes cost from 80,000 to 150,000 VND per portion depending on the type of snail.
+Unlike Hanoi snails, which are typically steamed with lemongrass and dipped in chili fish sauce, snails in Ho Chi Minh City are prepared in a variety of ways, from salted egg sauce to tamarind stir-fry, to grilled with chili salt and served with satay.
+Snail dishes cost from 80,000 to 150,000 VND per portion, depending on the type of snail.

 Address: Vinh Khanh Street, Khanh Hoi Ward.